 Your home's exterior is exposed to the weather year round and many homeowners don't realize the most important role of exterior paint is to protect the wood from water damage.
 The wood trim that bumps out from your home is vulnerable to wood rot because it takes a beating from the weather, and if you don't paint frequently enough, water finds its way into the wood where it can support wood eating fungi and yes, carpenter ants which we found frequently in my handyman business.

-Sadly some homeowners remain in denial like the woman in Salem, NH who didn't believe her house was infested with carpenter ants (photo shown).
-It wouldn't surprise me if her home is condemned because she refuses to deal with the Masonite siding problems that are destroying load bearing walls (learn about the Masonite class action lawsuits).
+Sadly some homeowners remain in denial like the woman in Salem, NH who didn't believe her house was infested with carpenter ants (photo at left).
+It wouldn't surprise me if her home is condemned because she refuses to deal with the Masonite siding problems that are destroying all the load bearing walls holding her house up (learn about the Masonite class action lawsuits).

 So where should you be inspecting your home to find wood rot before it gets bad?